 - Lower Capacity: These have an average of 1500mAh compared to the 2200 mAH average of NiMH cells.

-- Incompatibility: Different manufacturers make different sizes and shapes for Li-ion batteries, making them usable only to a specific set of devices.
+- Incompatible: Different manufacturers make different sizes and shapes for Li-ion batteries, making them usable only to a specific set of devices.
 NiMHs have standard sizes.

-- Have Active Materials Like Lithium Batteries: Ions are a very active material.
+- Less Safe: Ions are a very active material.
 They can react easily and generate a lot of heat.
 That’s why there are circuits in those cells.
 They are used to check for voltage and temperature.
-In other words, the circuits prevents the cells from blowing up.
+In other words, the circuits prevent the cells from blowing up.

-- Cannot Be Completely Discharged: If a Li-ion battery gets fully discharged, it will be damaged.
-Yes, you can shock charge it but its efficiency will decrease.
+- Not Fully Dischargeable: If a Li-ion battery gets fully discharged, it will be damaged.
+Yes, you can shock charge it, but its efficiency will decrease.
 Always keep this kind of battery charged above 50%.